Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Evaluation

 \subsection{Performance Cost}

+We evaluated the performance of Flink and \flock using NEXMark queries 1, 2, 3, 5, 7, 10, 11, and 12 in our experiments.
+N1, N2, and N3 are elementwise queries that feed \flock a micro-batch of events per second.
+N5 is a sliding window query that schedules overlapping events occurring in the last 10 seconds and updates every 5 seconds.
+N7 is a tumbling window query that aggregates events using distinct time-based windows opening and closing at 10 second intervals.
+N10 is a query to log all occurrences to the file system, with Flink saving output to the local file system and \flock saving data to S3.
+N11 is a session window query that groups events for the same user occurring at similar times while filtering out periods with no available data.
+N12 is a tumbling window query with a 10 second interval dependent on processing time.

 Figure~\ref{nexmark_throughput_latency} compares the throughput, query time, billed duration and hourly cost of executing 10 million events and 1 million events per second between Flink and \flock under different configurations.
-Flink was deployed on EC2 instances -- c4.2xlarge, c4.4xlarge and c4.8xlarge respectively with different numbers of CPU cores and memory sizes.
+We deployed Flink on c4.2xlarge, c4.4xlarge and c4.8xlarge EC2 instances.
 EC2 instances are long-running, we set the duration of Flink to be the same as the query time.
-However, for \flock, the billed duration refers specifically to the execution part of the cloud functions and does not include data preparation and transmission.
-We configured 3 memory sizes for Flock's cloud functions --- 512 MB, 2 GB and 8 GB.
-Flink uses 8 workers, which equals to the concurrency of \flock function. \flock updates the state asynchronously to S3, whereas Flink updates the state to the local RocksDB~\cite{rocksdb}.
-To avoid the compaction overhead in EC2 instances, we only compared \flock and Flink in our experiments with the hashmap state backend enabled.
+In contrast, for \flock, the billed duration specifically refers to the execution part of the cloud functions and excludes data preparation and transmission.
+We configured the memory sizes for Flock's cloud functions to be 512 MB, 2 GB and 8 GB.
+To ensure a fair comparison, we used 8 workers for Flink, equal to the concurrency of \flock functions. \flock asynchronously updates the state to S3, while Flink updates the state to the local RocksDB~\cite{rocksdb}.
+To avoid compaction overhead on the EC2 instances, we only enabled the hashmap state backend for both \flock and Flink in our experiments.

-We ran the NEXMark queries 1, 2, 3, 5, 7, 10, 11, and 12 in the experiments.
-N1, N2, and N3 are elementwise queries that feed \flock a micro-batch of events per second.
-N5 is a sliding window query that schedules overlapping events that occurred in the last 10 seconds and updates every 5 seconds.
-N7 is a tumbling window query that aggregates events using distinct time-based windows that open and close at 10 second intervals.
-N10 is a query to log all occurrences to the file system -- Flink saves output to the local file system, whereas \flock saves data to S3.
-N11 is a session window query that groups events for the same user that occur at similar times, while filtering out periods of time when no data is available.
-N12 is a tumbling window query with a 10 second interval dependent on processing time.